-Table 5.6 reports the experimental results.
+Table 6 reports the experimental results.
 For each granularity, the second column gives the number of actual frequent eventsets, and the third column presents the number of estimated eventsets.
-The last two columns report the number of under and over

-Figure 5.12: Count Estimation of a Single Event Stream at Multiple Time Granularities estimated eventsets, respectively.
-An under-estimated eventset is one that is in the set of actual frequent eventsets but not found by the approximation algorithm.
-On the other hand, an over-estimated eventset is one that is found to be a frequent eventset but is not really frequent.
+The last two columns report the number of under- and overestimated eventsets, respectively.
+An underestimated eventset is one that is in the set of actual frequent eventsets but not found by the approximation algorithm.
+On the other hand, an overestimated eventset is one that is found to be a frequent eventset but is not really frequent.

 As the granularity increases, the total number of frequent eventsets decreases.
 We used absolute support threshold values rather than relative ones.
 Since the support threshold is held constant and the count of a particular event decreases at coarser granularities, the number of frequent eventsets of length 1 (C_1) decreases as well.
 The candidates of length 2 are generated by the combinations of frequent eventsets of length 1.
 Thus, a constant decrease in C_1 yields an exponential reduction in the total candidate eventsets of length 2, which in turn yields a reduction in the total number of frequent eventsets of length 2.
-This is similar for coarser granularities and does explain the pattern in Figure 5.13.
+This is similar for coarser granularities and does explain the pattern in Fig. 13.
 Note that the reduction does not follow an exact pattern and is fully dependent on the dataset.

 The absolute errors of over/under estimations fluctuate around a linearly decreasing pattern.
-Figure 5.14 plots the absolute errors at different granularities and clearly shows
+Fig. 14 plots the absolute errors at different granularities and clearly shows the fluctuating pattern.
+The local fluctuations arise from the distance distributions of the streams in the dataset.